-- UWM at Waukesha students experience education and research firsthand through coursework, internship opportunities, honors projects and independent study.
+- UWM students from all three campuses experience education and research firsthand through coursework, internship opportunities, honors projects and independent study.

 - Adults can take advantage of learning opportunities available through Continuing Education.

-- UWM at Waukesha faculty and staff use the station for course components and research projects.
+- UWM faculty and staff use the station for course components and research projects.